Power Gauge Report is an investing newsletter run by Marc Chaikin.

 8) You Get 4 Special Reports

-- The Key Power Gauge Factors For Gold Stocks
+- The Key Power Gauge Factors for Gold Stocks

-- The Power Gauge: How to Double Your Money On The Best Stocks
+- The Power Gauge: How to Double Your Money on the Best Stocks

-- Marc Chaikin's "Four Power" Picks For Retirement
+- Marc Chaikin's "Four Power" Picks for Retirement

-- Top 5 Stocks To Avoid Right Now
+- Top 5 Stocks to Avoid Right Now

 The first report covers gold and using the Power Pulse tool to figure out good stocks.

-Basically the second special report about doubling your money is the same thing.
+Basically, the second special report about doubling your money is the same thing.

 The third report covers four stocks for retirement.

-According to Chaikin a long term stock pick you hold for life needs to have major competitive advantages and the ability to grow without the need for massive capital investment.
+According to Chaikin, a long-term stock pick you hold for life needs to have major competitive advantages and the ability to grow without the need for massive capital investment.

 All of these stocks are "very bearish" based on Chaikin's tools.